Last updated on March 31st, 2023

 So, the first thing to consider is the selection of fonts.

-Did you know that 73 percent of the Fortune 500 Companies count on the Sen Serif font?
+Did you know that 73 percent of Fortune 500 companies use the Sen Serif font?
 The reason is simple: it is easier to get a grasp of.

-What appears attractive to you might not be the case for your target audience.
-But if you plan on to go creative with the font, make sure it doesn’t get complicated for your audience to comprehend.
+What appears attractive to you might be different for your target audience.
+But if you plan to go creative with the font, ensure it is simple for your audience to comprehend.

-Moreover, it is essential to see to it that your logo is free from:
+Moreover, it is essential to see to it that your logo is free from the following:

 - Faulty capitalization